 There are plenty of low sugar or no sugar drink alternatives such as a lime and soda, fizzy water with some lemon or lime, herbal teas including mint and the berry teas.
 Cinnamon has a sweet taste to it, apple and cinnamon tea is a sweet, warming, and comforting drink which is a great wind down before bed.

-To learn more about the impact food intolerances could have on your health feel free to call us on 0800 074 6185 or to see whether IgG antibody reactions to foods and drinks are detected in your blood, why not take our Food&DrinkScan Premium programme?
-Our most comprehensive test analyses your IgG reactions to up to 208 ingredients, including sugar cane.
+To learn more about the impact food intolerances could have on your health feel or to see whether IgG antibody reactions to foods and drinks are detected in your blood, why not take our Premium Food Intolerance Test?
+Our most comprehensive test analyses your IgG reactions to up to 200 ingredients.